 Braided Rope Available

-Rope Services Direct is pleased to sell a number of different types of braided rope.
+Rope Services Direct is able to sell a number of different types of braided rope.
 Our braid on braid nylon rope is ideal for docking and marine use.
-Similarly, our braided polyester rope is popular with sailors for its softness on the hands and its ability to cope well in wet conditions without rotting and abrasion.
+Similarly, our braided polyester rope is popular with sailors for its softness on the hands.
+Also for its ability to cope well in wet conditions without rotting and abrasion.

-Our solid braided white polyester rope is ideal for use in starter pull cords and also in window cords as well as other purposes.
-White polyester braided equipment is very popular for a variety of uses in the boating industry due to its ability to handle shocks and its minimal stretch capabilities.
+Our solid braided white polyester rope is ideal for use in starter pull cords and also in window cords.
+White polyester braided rope is very popular in the boating industry.
+This is due to its ability to handle shocks and its minimal stretch capabilities.

 There are many benefits to using braided rope.
-They are generally available in single or double braids (also known as braid on braid), and are constructed from a number of different strands that have been weaved together.
+Braided ropes come in 2 types, in single or double braided (also known as braid on braid).
+The ropes are constructed from a number of different strands that have been weaved together.

 Single braided rope is extremely strong and can so can be used for lifting operations, as well as in counterweight systems.
-Braid on braid is thicker and subsequently stronger, and so can be used for even heavier lifting operations.
-However, it can’t be used for counterweight systems.
+Braid on braid is thicker and subsequently stronger.

 Given the strong and durable nature of this equipment, it is even used for emergency life-saving operations such as rescue rope.